EdwinMLara/Estruturas-TypeScript/README.md

 npm install estruturas-typescript
 ```

-One example about how to use is shown below. in this case we are using an Min-Max Head binary tree which gonna print pre-order transversal visit
+One example about how to use this library is shown below.
+In this case we are using an linked list which it gonna store an object

 ```
 interface user {